featurist/fs-tree/README.md

 ### JavaScript?

 The examples above are in [PogoScript](http://pogoscript.org) because it's pretty.
-There is no dependency on PogoScript, so you can use pure JavaScript if you prefer:
+There is no dependency on PogoScript, so you can use pure JavaScript if you prefer.
+It returns a promise:

     var fsTree = require('fs-tree');